PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 Their relation expresses a neodialectical principle: preserving fertile tension among different elements until a higher synthesis can emerge.

 The symbol belongs to the public philosophical and conceptual layer.
 It does not describe internal mechanisms.

----

-# 14. Talent architecture

-The public Innova_N layer includes concepts intended to describe certain forms of creativity, synthesis and pattern recognition.

-These formulations are conceptual.

-They do not publish evaluation models, internal metrics or operational procedures.

 ## YQ™ · YellowQuasar